Dry Needling

 What Is Dry Needling?

-Dry Needling is a targeted soft tissue therapy that uses ultra-fine, sterile needles to penetrate skin and stimulate underlying myofascial trigger points — tight, hyperirritable spots within muscles that can cause pain, stiffness, or referred symptoms.
+Dry Needling is a targeted soft tissue therapy that uses ultra-fine, sterile needles to penetrate the skin and stimulate underlying myofascial trigger points — tight, hyperirritable spots within muscles that can cause pain, stiffness, or referred symptoms.

 Despite using acupuncture-style needles, dry needling is based on modern anatomical and neurophysiological principles, not traditional Chinese meridian theory.

-How It Works
+How Dry Needling Works

-When inserted into a trigger point or area of dysfunction, the needle stimulates a local twitch response — a brief, involuntary muscle contraction — which helps "reset" the muscle to its normal resting tone.
-This releases muscular tension, improves local circulation, and helps break the cycle of pain and dysfunction.
+When inserted into a trigger point or area of dysfunction, the needle may stimulate a local twitch response — a brief, involuntary muscle contraction.

 Additional physiological effects may include: